B2B Research Essentials to Grow a Supply Chain Business

 • Identifying emerging trends in your industry or marketplace

-As you can see, strong B2B international market research methods can help you determine what current challenges exist.
-You will uncover where your competitive advantages can be highlighted and new opportunities present in your customer landscape.
+• As you can see, strong B2B international market research methods can help you determine what current challenges exist.
+You will uncover areas where your competitive advantages can be highlighted, and new opportunities that are present in your customer landscape.
 By using this information, you’ll be able to make smarter business decisions.

 B2B Research Methods

 In general, businesses conduct primary or secondary research.
-The latter involves analyzing information that has already been collected by other organizations and sources and drawing conclusions from that body of knowledge.
+The latter involves analyzing information already collected by other organizations and sources and then drawing conclusions from that particular body of knowledge.

-On the other hand, primary research is research that is intentionally conducted to answer a particular question or address a specific need.
+On the other hand, primary research is research that deploys b2b market research methods that are intentionally conducted to answer a specific research question or address a particular need.

-Within primary research, companies will conduct qualitative and/or quantitative research, depending on their particular goals and requirements:
+Within primary research, a B2B market research company will conduct qualitative and/or quantitative research, depending on their particular goals and requirements:

 Qualitative research is typically conducted with smaller groups and goes into more depth to gather opinions, ideas, and thoughts of those being interviewed.
-Many businesses may use qualitative research methods such as online focus groups or in-depth interviews before or after quantitative research.
+Many businesses may use qualitative research methods such as online focus groups or in-depth interviews before or after quantitative market research questions.

-For example, if a company is looking to fill a particular need with a new product offering for HR Online Recruitment Platforms, it may want to talk with a group of HR Professionals to uncover:
+For example, if a company is looking to fill a particular need with a new product offering for HR Online Recruitment Platforms, the best way is to do business use market research by talking with a group of HR Professionals to uncover these pain points:

 • what their biggest challenges are in recruitment areas,